Measuring Stochastic Rationality: Pairwise Choice Situations

-where $F:\mathbb{R}\rightarrow \lbrack 0,\infty )$ is any strictly increasing function with $F(t)=1-F(-t)$ for every $t\in \mathbb{R},$ $ u:X\rightarrow \mathbb{R}$ is any (utility) function, and $d$ is any metric on $X.$ It is not difficult to show that any MUM is moderately s-stochastic.
-(He and Natenzon (2022) in fact prove that the converse of this is also true, that is, every moderately s-stochastic $\mathbb{P}\in $ \textsf{ \textbf{scf}}$_{2}(X)$ is a MUM.)
+where $F:\mathbb{R}\rightarrow \lbrack 0,\infty )$ is a strictly increasing function with $F(t)=1-F(-t)$ for every $t\in \mathbb{R},$ $u:X\rightarrow \mathbb{R}$ is a (utility) function, and $d$ is any metric on $X.$ It is not difficult to show that any MUM is moderately s-stochastic.
+(He and Natenzon (2023) in fact prove that the converse of this is also true, that is, every moderately s-stochastic $\mathbb{P}\in $ \textsf{\textbf{scf}}$_{2}(X)$ is a MUM.)
 In view of the discussion above, therefore, we conclude: \textit{Every MUM is maximally rational.}

-Consequently, all Fechnerian models (e.g., RUM with i.i.d. errors and the weak APU model) and many well-known RUMs (e.g., probit, nested logit model, tremble model, and Tversky's elimination-by-aspects model) are maximally rational on $\mathfrak{X}_2$ as they are MUM. $\square $
+Consequently, all Fechnerian models (e.g., RUM with i.i.d. errors and the weak APU model) and many well-known RUMs (e.g., probit, nested logit model, tremble model, and Tversky's elimination-by-aspects model) are maximally rational on $\mathfrak{X}_{2}$ as they are special instances of the MUM. $ \square $

-In an iterated choice experiment in which a subject chooses from all doubleton subsets of $X,$ one obtains empirical relative frequencies of her choices in every such menu.
-These frequencies make up a stochastic choice function on $\mathfrak{X}_{2},$ and thus our modified comparative rationality measurement procedures immediately apply.
-In Section 4.4, we will provide such an empirical application in the context of a famous experiment by Amos Tversky.